 You can also monitor each vehicle’s location through telematics to see whether drivers are complying with agreed company routes.

 Fleet management software helps you capture and store all driver-related information digitally so that it can be accessed easily when needed.
-As well as the data described above, you can keep all licenses, certificates, insurance documentation and training records centrally.
+As well as the data described above, you can keep all licences, certificates, insurance documentation and training records centrally.
 Alerts can also be set up to notify you when important deadlines are due, e.g. training dates and insurance renewals.